The Holy Grail of the Internet.

 Of course, the list is not exhaustive.
 Once the user makes choices, the recommender system can serve more targeted results.

 Let’s say they choose Swiss Army Man next.
 It’s safe to assume the user likes movies starring Daniel Radcliffe.
-The system tracks these choices and begins to recommend Daniel Radcliffe films.
+The system tracks these choices and begins to recommend films starring Daniel Radcliffe.

 The system may also show the user more Harry Potter movies.
 The hypothesis is that if a user liked an item in the past, they might like similar items in the future.

 Content based filtering systems can also serve users items based on users’ profiles.
 You can create user profiles based on historical actions.
 You can also ask users upfront about their interests and preferences.

 Pro Tip: Using a hybrid recommender system allows you to combine elements of both systems.
 In general, that means elements of one system can remedy the pitfalls of the other.

 And now for the bad news.
 Each type of recommender system has its own set of problems.
 Let’s take a look.

 Types of Recommender Systems Problems – The Collaborative Filtering Problem